 On many platforms, marking a break as “Live” is what opens it for sales.
 Breaker Toolbox works differently.

 A break is available to purchase into from the moment it's created — no separate “open for sales” step required.
-The Start Break button means the breaker is literally performing the livestream right now.
+Going live is about the livestream: starting it, previewing your camera and mic, and working through your queue.
 It's a status signal to buyers watching, not a gate that unlocks purchasing.

 Here's what else changes when you go live with a real break: